Introduction: Bank of America and Merrill Lynch Sex Discrimination Lawsuit

 The complaint charged that BofA and Merrill Lynch engaged in a pattern and practice of gender discrimination against their female financial advisors with respect to business opportunities, compensation, professional support, and other terms and conditions of employment.

-On September 6, 2013, class counsel announced a $39 million settlement with Bank of America on behalf of women employed in the United States, Puerto Rico, or Guam as Financial Advisors or licensed Financial Advisor trainees at Banc of America Investments Services, Inc. or Merrill Lynch from August 2, 2007 (and earlier for certain employees) through September 15, 2013.
+In September 2013, class counsel announced a $39 million settlement with Bank of America on behalf of women employed in the United States, Puerto Rico, or Guam as Financial Advisors or licensed Financial Advisor trainees at Bank of America Investments Services, Inc. or Merrill Lynch from August 2, 2007 (and earlier for certain employees) through September 15, 2013.

-The parties entered into a three-year settlement agreement that is subject to Court approval.
 The settlement includes programmatic relief -- to be overseen by an Independent Monitor -- regarding teaming and partnership agreements, business generation, account distributions, manager evaluations, promotions, training, and complaint processing and procedures, among other things.
-An Independent Consultant will also conduct an internal study of the bank's FA teaming practices.
+An Independent Consultant will also conduct an internal study of the bank's Financial Advisor teaming practices.
 The settlement further establishes a significant monetary fund of $39 million to resolve the Class' and Named Plaintiffs' claims.

 Contact Plaintiffs' Counsel